- Why companies need strategy and tactics

 That’s what we had: we first introduced OKRs and learned to live with them.
 It wasn’t easy.

-“With every step of OKR, we understood: we have to do better, we have to correct our mistakes”.David Tyler, Head of Product at Dashly
+“With every step of OKR, we understood: we have to do better, we have to correct our mistakes”.Dima, Head of Product at Dashly

 This is how we came to realize the need to formalize the strategy.
 Now it’s easier for us to implement it as we already have the team skills of tactical movement.